What Causes a Real Estate Bubble?

 • Attractive mortgage products, such as low-down-payment, make homeownership accessible

-• Better credit terms, such as low underwriting standards, increases buyers in the market
+• Better credit terms, such as low underwriting standards, increase buyers in the market

 Most of these variables combined lead to a real estate bubble.
 Regardless of the factors, the housing bubble demonstrates a common pattern.
 An increase in demand and prices leads to excessive speculative and risk-taking behavior by players in real estate, including buyers, lenders, borrowers, investors, and builders.